nais/what-changed/README.md

 Most of the action is in `what_changed.py`, but this script is embedded in the composite workflow in `action.yaml`.
 In order to update the action, run `mise run build`.

+It is recommended to install a pre-commit hook to ensure that the action is built before committing changes.
+You can use `mise run install-pre-commit` to install the hook.